-Tree (Ginkgo biloba, family Ginkgoaceae) that is the only living representative of the gymnosperm order Ginkgoales.
-Native to China, it is often termed a living fossil because it is unclear whether uncultivated groups can be found in the wild.
-It has been planted since ancient times in Chinese and Japanese temple gardens and is now valued in many parts of the world as an attractive, fungus- and insect-resistant ornamental tree.
-It tolerates cold weather and, unlike most gymnosperms, can survive the adverse atmospheric conditions of urban areas.
-Pyramidal in shape, it has a columnar, sparingly branched trunk.
-The light-coloured wood, soft and weak, has little economic value.
-The fan-shaped, leathery leaves, most divided into two lobes by a central notch, resemble the leaflets of the maidenhair fern.
+There is only one living representative of the gymnosperm order Ginkgoales, and that is the tree Ginkgo biloba.
+Native to China, the ginkgo has existed for some 250 million years and is often termed a living fossil.
+It has long been planted in Chinese and Japanese temple gardens, and is valued in many parts of the world as an attractive, fungus- and insect-resistant ornamental tree.
+It tolerates cold weather and can survive the adverse atmospheric conditions of urban areas.
+The light-colored wood, is soft and weak and has little economic value.
+The leaves are fan-shaped and leathery.
 The silvery nut, when roasted, is considered a delicacy.
-Studies have suggested that Ginkgo biloba supplements can enhance memory function in the elderly and delay the onset of Alzheimer disease.
+Studies have suggested that ginkgo supplements can enhance memory function in the elderly and delay the onset of Alzheimer’s disease.

 What made you want to look up ginkgo?
 Please tell us where you read or heard it (including the quote, if possible).